 - Mix together all the dry ingredients.

-- Pour liquid over the top and mix in.
+- Pour butter over the top and mix in.

-- Spoon into a tin (mine was 23cm square).
+- Spoon into a tin (mine was actually 23cm square).

 - Bake for 25 minutes (or less if your tin is slightly bigger making the mixture thinner).